Mahershala Ali: Early life and education

 Ali was born in Oakland, California, on February 16, 1974, to Willicia Goines and Phillip Gilmore.
 His birth name, Mahershalalhashbaz, is from Maher-shalal-hash-baz, the name of the prophet Isaiah's second child (chapter 8, Book of Isaiah).
 Ali was raised as a Christian in Hayward, California, by his mother, an ordained Baptist minister whose own mother, Evia Goines, was herself an ordained minister at Palma Ceia Baptist Church in Hayward.
 His father left the family when Ali was a toddler to pursue a career as a dancer.
 He appeared on Broadway and died in 1994.

 Ali attended Saint Mary's College of California (SMC) in Moraga, California, where he graduated in 1996 with a degree in mass communication as a first-generation college student.
-He entered SMC with a basketball scholarship and went by the name "Hershal Gilmore" when playing for the SMC Gaels.
+He entered SMC on a basketball scholarship and went by the name "Hershal Gilmore" when playing for the SMC Gaels.
 He became disenchanted with the idea of a sports career because of the treatment given to the team's athletes and developed an interest in acting, particularly after taking part in a staging of Spunk, which later landed him an apprenticeship at the California Shakespeare Theater following graduation.
 After a sabbatical year working for Gavin Report, he enrolled in New York University's graduate acting program at Tisch School of the Arts, earning his master's degree in 2000.